 3 weeks ahead: Plan your menu

 Get ahead of the curve by planning your Thanksgiving menu early.
 Start with the big questions like: How many are you serving?
 Are you cooking the entire meal from scratch or will you assign out a few dishes?
 Next, start pulling your recipes.
 Our Thanksgiving Menus are jam-packed with all the meal inspiration you’ll need — and don’t miss our Holiday Recipe Collection either.

 2 weeks ahead: Prep your kitchen

 Your biggest grocery shop of the year is coming up soon, so it’s never too early to get your kitchen organized.
 From baking supplies to the turkey itself, Thanksgiving essentials can take up precious pantry and fridge space.
-Set aside some time to go through every nook and cranny in your kitchen.
-That nearly empty bottle of ketchup?
-Toss it.
-That box of crackers that’s nearing its expiration date?
-Toss it.
-Be brutal — you’ll thank yourself later.
+So set aside some time to go through every nook and cranny to make room in your kitchen.

 Check out our Guide to Organizing Your Kitchen for more clever tips and tricks.